U.S. Department of State Seal

 Exercise increased caution due to terrorism.

-Country Summary: Terrorist groups continue plotting possible attacks in Italy.
-Terrorists may attack with little or no warning, targeting tourist locations, transportation hubs, markets/shopping malls, local government facilities, hotels, clubs, restaurants, places of worship, parks, major sporting and cultural events, educational institutions, airports, and other public areas.
+Country Summary: Terrorist attacks are possible in Italy.
+Terrorists may attack with little or no warning.
+They may target tourist spots, transport hubs, markets/shopping malls, local government facilities, hotels, clubs, restaurants, places of religious importance, parks, major sporting and cultural events, schools, airports, and other public areas.

 Read the country information page for additional information on travel to Italy.